Meet the Faculty

 Willie Tolliver Jr.

-Professor of English, Director of Film and Media Studies, Director of Africana Studies
+Professor of English and Chair, Director of Film and Media Studies, Director of Africana Studies

 M.A., University of Chicago